The whole art of teaching is only the art of awakening the natural curiosity of young minds for the purpose of satisfying it afterwards.

 Rainbow Educational Concepts manages the creative and development process for The InvestiGator Club and collaborated with the authors and researchers to build the original framework, components, and structure of the curriculum.
 The Rainbow team continues to play an important role in the development of new products and ideas for Robert-Leslie Publishing.

 Rainbow is a woman-owned small business co-founded in 1985, by Jamie Coffey and Judi Coffey, a former early childhood and special education teacher.
 Known by their clients as boutique content developers, the team of educational writers and editors, designers, musicians, and artists, has produced thousands of research-based print and digital educational programs for Houghton Mifflin Harcourt, McGraw-Hill, Scholastic, Pearson, National Geographic, and others.
-Tens of millions of students around the world have grown up with and learned with the award-winning curricula that Rainbow has helped to create over the past 33 years.
+Tens of millions of students around the world have grown up with and learned with the award-winning curricula that Rainbow has helped to create.

 Hundreds of thousands of little investigators have been playing, dancing, and exploring their way through InvestiGator Club classrooms for over ten years, consistently showing remarkable growth and success.
 We hear from delighted teachers, administrators, and parents frequently about the excitement and progress in their classrooms and homes with The InvestiGator Club.